 "My works combine three overlapping cutting edge technologies, which are digital sculpting, 3D scanning, and digital fabrication."

-Freeman’s work has been published in Nka Journal of Contemporary African Art and has been exhibited in over 50 group and solo shows within the United States.
+Freeman’s work has been published in Nka Journal of Contemporary African Art and has been exhibited nationally in both group and solo shows.
+He has presented talks at SIGGRAPH Asia and more recently at The National Council on Education for Ceramic Arts (NCECA).
+Freeman is the recipient of the prestigious McKnight Junior Faculty Fellowship.
 Freeman earned his BFA degree in Drawing and Painting from the University of Florida.
 He received his MFA from Cornell University, with a concentration in Painting.
 He also holds a Master of Art and Design from North Carolina State University in Animation and New Media.
-Freeman is currently an Assistant Professor of Video, Animation, and Digital Arts at the University of South Florida where he continues to use digital tools to address traditional processes as he explores hybrid ways of making and thinking about art.
+Freeman is currently an Associate Professor of Video, Animation, and Digital Arts at the University of South Florida where he continues to use digital tools to address traditional processes as he explores hybrid ways of making and thinking about art.